PsCustomObject/PsCustomObject.github.io/_posts/2020-02-24-PowerShell-Parse-Eml-File.md

         [string]
         $EmlFileName
     )

     # Instantiate new ADODB Stream object
     $adoStream = New-Object -ComObject 'ADODB.Stream'

     # Open stream
     $adoStream.Open()

     # Load file
     $adoStream.LoadFromFile($EmlFileName)

     # Instantiate new CDO Message Object
     $cdoMessageObject = New-Object -ComObject 'CDO.Message'

     # Open object and pass stream
     $cdoMessageObject.DataSource.OpenObject($adoStream, '_Stream')

     return $cdoMessageObject
 }
 ```

 The function accepts only a single parameter *-EmlFileName* which is a string representing the path, either local or UNC, to the eml file itself, and will return a **formatted** object you can work with.

-**Note:** You will need to suppy a valid path, either local or UNC, or function will fail this is not related to PowerShell code but to the ADODB.Stream class requiring a path rather than just the file name.{: .notice--success}
+**Note:** You will need to supply a valid path, either local or UNC, or function will fail this is not related to PowerShell code but to the ADODB.Stream class requiring a path rather than just the file name.{: .notice--success}

 Here's a sample run and output where I've removed sensitive information: